Pasta for Two with A Mexican Twist

-Many recipes for Mexican green spaghetti call for cream cheese in the sauce, but our touch of creaminess comes from a dollop of sour cream, which cools down the heat, balances the acidity, and brings everything together in a perfect harmony of flavors
+Many recipes for Mexican green spaghetti call for cream cheese in the sauce, but our touch of creaminess comes from a dollop of sour cream, which cools down the heat, balances the acidity, and brings everything together in a perfect harmony of flavors.

 - POBLANO PEPPERS: Poblano peppers are very dark green chiles with a rather flat, triangular shape.
 They grow to be about 4 inches long and have a lively green pepper flavor and relatively mild heat.
 The peak season for poblanos is in late summer and early fall.
 When shopping, look for shiny skin free of soft spots and blemishes.
-And here’s something else to know about poblanos – when they’ve been dried, they’re called ancho chiles.

 - FRESH LIME JUICE: Not all recipes for green spaghetti call for lime juice, but we feel it enhances the citrus flavor of the tomatillos and adds an overall freshness to the sauce.